spcanelon/rstudio-global-2021-calendar/README.md

 ```
 install.package("tidyverse")
+install.package("lubridate")
 install.package("rvest")
 install.package("robotstxt")
 install.package("calendar")
-install.package("lubridate")
 ```

 ### If you don't want to scrape the data, you can build a calendar using a (corrected) [CSV shared by Hadley](https://twitter.com/hadleywickham/status/1351298997483425792?s=20): [schedule-from-organizers-fixed.csv](schedule-from-organizers-fixed.csv)
-- Fixed means it corrects 2020 in the dates to 2021
+- Corrected/fixed means it corrects 2020 in the dates to 2021